 Permissions are a great way in which to control who can see different areas of your site.
+By using permissions, it empowers you, as an admin, to customize a users experience on your community.
 It may be that you have a staff area you want only members of your moderation team to view, or even a premium area that you sell to your members.

 Within the Invision Comunity platform, we provide various different ways in which to manage what a user sees, both from a staffing point of view, and that of a member.
 Here we will discuss how to set up the member side of permissions, by the use of groups and modules.
 Along with a brief overview of other areas you may see across the suite relating to control of your membership.

 Permissions on the various areas of the platform are controlled by Member Groups.
 Please take a look at our Member Groups guide, if you are not yet familiar with these.